AlgoMaster Logo

 Intuition

-Here's the key insight: we know exactly what the sum of [0, n] should be.
-The famous formula n * (n + 1) / 2 gives us the sum of the first n natural numbers.
-If we compute the actual sum of the array and subtract it from the expected sum, the difference must be the missing number.
+We know the sum of every number in [0, n] without looking at the array.
+The formula n * (n + 1) / 2 gives the sum of the integers from 0 to n.
+Compute the actual sum of the array and subtract it from this expected sum, and the difference is the missing number.

 Algorithm